CRE Talent Quality – Is it the Peter Principle Writ Large?

 Peter Principle Writ Large

-One only needs to run a job ad on mainstream job boards or social media sites for professionals to understand that scarcity of applicants is not the primary threat to the CRE industry.
+One need only run a job ad on mainstream job boards or social media sites for professionals to understand that the scarcity of applicants is not the primary threat to the CRE industry.
 The danger is the scarcity of ‘quality and institutional knowledge.’
-In the current market, an increase in systemic retirements leading to the loss of seasoned management and learned expertise combined with an increasing demand for talent has allowed for average performers to advance above their acquired competency.
+In the current market, an increase in systemic retirements, leading to the loss of seasoned management and expertise, combined with rising demand for talent, has allowed average performers to advance beyond their acquired competencies.
 Is it the ‘Peter Principle’ writ large?

 What Is the Peter Principle?
 The Peter Principle was coined in the 1960s when management science was in its infancy—meant to be satirical, the Principle somehow resonated in explaining failed promotions.
-It encapsulated the observation that the tendency in most organizational hierarchies is for every employee to rise in the ranks through promotion until they reach a level of respective incompetence.
+It encapsulated the observation that, in most organizational hierarchies, employees tend to rise in the ranks through promotion until they reach a level of incompetence.

 “Average Performers are Promoted Beyond Their Competency”